gilbertlcsndle/dms/README.md

 npm install -g bower
 ```

-* Then run the following commands to clone the project and to install it's dependencies.
+* Clone the project and to install it's dependencies.

 ```
 mkdir code